Tour de France 2018: Who are the bookmakers backing for victory? - Cycling Weekly

 That said, in a field of 176 riders, Froome’s odds of around 2/1 are still pretty short, with all the major bookmakers having him as the favourite to pick up his fifth Tour triumph.

-12 months ago Richie Porte sat at 2/1 going into the race, and despite the uncertainties around Froome the Australian is actually a slightly longer shot than back then, now sitting at around 9/2.
-However a good performance at the Tour de Suisse may see those odds shorten, so if you fancy Porte for the yellow jersey then it may be worth getting your money down now.
+12 months ago Richie Porte sat at 2/1 going into the race, and despite the uncertainties around Froome the Australian is actually a slightly longer shot than back then.
+However a good performance in winning the Tour de Suisse has seen those odds shorten in recent days, so if you fancy Porte for the yellow jersey then it may be worth getting your money down at 3/1.

-As for Alejandro Valverde, the third man in Movistar’s triple-pronged Tour attack, the Spaniard’s odds have taken a hit after he had to pull out of the Tour de Suisse through illness, with some pricing him alongside Jakob Fuglsang at around 30/1.
+As for Alejandro Valverde, the third man in Movistar’s triple-pronged Tour attack, the Spaniard’s odds took a hit after he had to pull out of the Tour de Suisse through illness.
+A strong showing in his victory at the Route d’Occitanie though has seen them reduce from 30/1 to around 20/1 in line with Tour of Slovenia winner Primož Roglič, while Suisse runner-up Jakob Fuglsang has seen his odds slashed to 16/1.

 Slightly behind Landa and Quintana on around 9/1 is Vincenzo Nibali, who despite his poor showing at the Critérium du Dauphiné is still fancied more than Romain Bardet who sits at 10/1.

-Like Bardet, Geraint Thomas also doesn’t seem to have benefitted from a strong Dauphiné performance, with the Welshman being priced at 14/1, surprisingly alongside Giro d’Italia runner-up Tom Dumoulin (although some bookies have the Dutchman as low as 7/1).
+Like Bardet, Geraint Thomas also doesn’t seem to have benefited from a strong Dauphiné performance, with the Welshman being priced at 14/1, surprisingly alongside Giro d’Italia runner-up Tom Dumoulin (although some bookies have the Dutchman as low as 7/1).

-Second and fourth at the Dauphiné, Adam Yates and Dan Martin also aren’t particularly fancied by the bookies at 28/1 and 40/1 respectively, but certainly look like better value than Simon Yates who you can back at 40/1 even though he’s almost certain not to ride the race.
+Second and fourth at the Dauphiné, Adam Yates and Dan Martin also aren’t particularly fancied by the bookies at 28/1 and 40/1 respectively, but certainly look like better value than Simon Yates who you can back at 40/1 even though he’s not actually riding the race after contesting the Giro d’Italia.

 Of course the great unknown in all of this is Froome’s ongoing salbutamol, which has led to many bookmakers including Ladbrokes, Coral and Betfred to only offer odds for the winner without Froome.